jaxon-php/jaxon-website/pages/03.docs/02.v3x/01.usage/04.quickstart/docs.en.md

 template: jaxon
 ---

-Here is the traditional `Hello World` application with Jaxon.
+Here is the well known `Hello World` application with Jaxon.
 For the sake of clarity, all the code is first included in a single file.
 It is then separated into 3 files, to further illustrate the various phases of the library operation.